Discover a world of Ancient Wonder

 Linking these stories and countless other Calanais Stones myths is the belief in an otherworld or supernatural force at work at the monument, and there is no denying the power and impact of the Stones, felt by visitors to this day.

 Contributing in a major way to both the local and national economy as the most popular heritage attraction in the Outer Hebrides, the Calanais Stones attract over 120,000 visitors from around the world each year, as well as myriad online visitors.
 The Visitor Centre plays a key role in the local community.
-Plans are afoot to redevelop the Visitor Centre, to help develop sustainable heritage tourism in the Outer Hebrides.
+The centre is currently closed as plans are afoot to redevelop the Visitor Centre, to help develop sustainable heritage tourism in the Outer Hebrides.